aurelczarnacki/PotoDocsApp/README.md

 💡 The application is **fully responsive**, meaning it works seamlessly on both desktop and mobile devices.

-⚪🔴 This application was developed only in the Polish language version
+⚪🔴 This application was developed only in the Polish language version.

 ### 📂 Project Structure
 PotoDocs